khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Test-Plan.md

 Potential testing risks include:

-* Environment instability
+* Test environment instability
 * Changes introduced during development
 * Incomplete or changing requirements
-* Dependency between application modules
+* Dependencies between application modules
+* Test data affecting results in different application areas

 ## 9. Project Status

-This is an ongoing QA project.
-The test plan may be updated as new functionality and verified defects are identified.
+**Completed**

+The planned manual testing activities and documentation included in this portfolio project have been completed.

+Further testing may be performed in a real project if new functionality or requirements are introduced.